What Is Chemistry In A Relationship? Definition, Signs, And Insights

 Want to improve your relationship?

-How to build more chemistry in your relationship
+How to build more relationship chemistry

 Chemistry usually exists at the beginning of a connection and tends to lead us to choose certain partners.
 However, chemistry can develop slowly over time.
 For example, people may be lifelong friends who never really focused on each other until a chance situation.
 In general, though, if you don’t feel an initial spark or if you feel repulsed by someone, it’s typically an indication that you don’t have chemistry with them.